 - Students must not exceed the maximum shortfall of £2,000

 - Successful awardees must provide a short report to the Trustees at the end of the term of the grant detailing their progress and what has been achieved

 Grants are not awarded for non-academic courses in art, music, theatre, youth work or sports; overseas courses, travel-related or fieldwork research projects will not be supported.
 Also not considered are distance learning, correspondence, part-time and short-term courses.

 Application Procedure and Timelines

-Grant applications are reviewed by the Trustees twice a year, in March and in November.
-Full applications submitted by email during the two cycles below will be considered.
-Late submissions or applications sent outside of these deadlines will not be accepted.
+Grant applications are reviewed by Trustees annually in March.
+Full applications must be submitted by email when the application cycle is open between 1st January to 25th February every year.
+Late submissions or early applications sent outside of these timelines will not be considered.

 The application form should be emailed to Rina Chandwani at firstname.lastname@example.org.
 Please make sure you have included all the following:

 - Cover letter explaining why you are in need of funds, why you have chosen your course of study, and what you hope to achieve from your course